francesco75/fashion-style/README.md

 ## Features
 - Index.php:
-     My Homepage shows the offers product clothes for men women and accessories.
+     - My Homepage shows the offers product clothes for men women and accessories.
 - Categories
-       I created the pages for each men and  women clothes and accessories.
+     - I created the pages for each men and  women clothes and accessories.
        Pages: Men or Woman Pants,Men or Women Shirts,Men or women Jackets,Skirts
               Accessories: Men Glasses and Hats, Women Glasses Hats and Bags.
 - Users :
-     Authentication Users with Register Login  Logout and uses password hash crypt
+     - Authentication Users with Register Login  Logout and uses password hash crypt
 - Product.php:
-    Show the product with all detatils reviews and add in the basket.
+    - Show the product with all detatils reviews and add in the basket.
 - Order.php
-     Shows all the orders with total  checkout payment and table with all the orders with add the same order ,edit the same order and change it, delete the order.
+     - To Show all the orders with total  checkout payment and table with all the orders with add the same order ,edit the same order and change it, delete the order.
      There is also the button to delete all the orders.

 - Last order :
-    Provides the chart with oders and refunds and the table payment.
+    - The chart with oders and refunds and the table payment.

 ## Small Feature
   - Box Social